JacobA12/snapple-facts-api/README.md

 - Retrieve a single fact by Snapple fact number (used as ID)
 - Add a new Snapple fact
 - Delete a Snapple fact by ID
+- Auto-collect facts from snapple.com using a custom Tampermonkey script

+---

+## Tampermonkey Fact Scraper (Created by Me)

+To speed up data collection, this project includes a Tampermonkey userscript that:

+- Automatically clicks the “Random Fact” button on Snapple’s website
+- Extracts the fact number and text
+- Sends the data to your running Snapple API in real time
+- Skips duplicates and stops after a set number of facts (default: 50)

+### Setup

+1. Install the [Tampermonkey extension](https://www.tampermonkey.net/) in your browser.
+2. Make sure your API is running at `http://localhost:3000/api/facts`
+3. Open [Snapple Real Facts](https://www.snapple.com/real-facts/random) and let the automation begin!

 ---